 - A DUI resulting in “great bodily injury.”
 14

 The main advantage to an O.R. release is that it keeps a defendant from having to post bail.
-Since bail can run into the thousands of dollars for many offenses, this can be a considerable savings.
+Since bail can run into thousands of dollars for many offenses, this can be a considerable saving.